Performance Assessment Strategies for Language Model Applications in Healthcare: Benchmark Evaluation

 The primary advantage of benchmarking is facilitating direct comparisons between models using identical datasets and metrics, promoting transparency and competition.
-Platforms such as Hugging Face \cite{openllmleaderboard} maintain leaderboards that display model rankings based on benchmark performance, helping researchers and practitioners select appropriate models for specific tasks.
+Platforms such as Hugging Face \cite{huggingfaceleaderboards} provide leaderboards that display model rankings based on benchmark performance, helping researchers and practitioners select appropriate models for specific tasks.

 Benchmarking faces several limitations including dataset limitations, overfitting, lack of clinical representativeness, and insufficient coverage of clinically relevant tasks.
 In addition, in the medical space, benchmarks have suffered from data quality issues and data homogeneity~\cite{Mincu2022}.
 First, benchmarks may not accurately reflect real-world complexities indicating low coverage of task variability, resulting in models that excel in tests but struggle with practical applications \cite{siska2024examining, huang2024planning}.
-For example, Yao et al. evaluated large language models' clinical skills using a framework inspired by medical education's Objective Structured Clinical Examinations (OSCEs) and found that models performing well on traditional multiple-choice QA benchmarks like MedQA encountered significant challenges when applied to more complex clinical scenarios \cite{yao2024medqa}.
+For example, Yao et al. evaluated large language models' clinical skills using a framework inspired by medical education's Objective Structured Clinical Examinations (OSCEs) and found that models performing well on traditional multiple-choice question-answer benchmarks like MedQA encountered significant challenges when applied to more complex clinical scenarios \cite{yao2024medqa}.
+Similarly, Schmidgall et al. designed AgentClinic-MedQA, a benchmark to assess models that perform multi-run conversations with tool calling, and they show that a model’s performance on MedQA does not predict its performance on AgentClinic-MedQA\cite{schmidgall2024agentclinic}.
+These performance variations highlight how benchmark selection impacts our interpretation of a model's performance, which may not always reflect its expected workflow.